nbrown5071/Cosmetics_Analysis/Cosmetics_Analysis.README.md/README.md

 ### Findings
 •	There are 1,472 products among 117 brands that are applicable to a variety of skin type combinations

 •	The average price range for cosmetics products is $10 - $184.
 Individual product prices range from $3 to $370.
-We explored the High End price and Low End average price of 10 brands (5 per high/ low) to determine which if higher price indicates greater effectiveness.
+We explored the High End price and Low End average price of 10 brands (5 per high/ low) to determine if a higher price indicates greater effectiveness.

 •	We found 61 products among 8 brands that are applicable to all skin types.
 [Product List Cosmetics Analysis.png](https://github.com/nbrown5071/Cosmetics_Analysis/blob/main/Cosmetics_Analysis.README.md/Product%20List%20Cosmetics%20Analysis.png)